-- There is no verb and a minimum of two words, for example: 'מוג אויר טוב'. - The use of an infinitive in an otherwise appropriate response. - Language error(s) causing ambiguity or a delay in communication, for example: 'הם אוכלים לימונדה'. - A delay in communication because the response is too long, where one part communicates well but another part does not, for example: 'There is a family and they are a field'.
+- There is no verb and a minimum of two words, for example: 'good weather' (NB in Spanish and Italian, because the subject of the verb is not required, one word is sufficient for 2 marks if it is an appropriate conjugated verb, for example: comen/mangiano). - The use of an infinitive in an otherwise appropriate response. - Language error(s) causing ambiguity or a delay in communication, for example: 'They are eating lemonade'. - A delay in communication because the response is too long, where one part communicates well but another part does not, for example: 'There is a family and they are a field'.

-For 0 marks:
+For 0 marks

-- The message makes no sense.

-- A second person of the verb is used, for example: 'You are wearing a t-shirt'.

-- A single word
+- The message makes no sense. - A second person of the verb is used, for example: 'You are wearing a t-shirt'. - A single word, unless it is a conjugated verb in Spanish or Italian (comen/mangiano).